SaidBenaissa/access-control-system/README.md

 #### nfc-bindings
 We are using `nfc-binding` library as python wrapper for `libnfc`.
 More information in official [repository](https://github.com/xantares/nfc-bindings).
 We are using library in this [commit](https://github.com/xantares/nfc-bindings/tree/c3b4ae99201be43258fdfb7f708eed21660faac3).
 If you are using newer//older version it is up you, but this is tested and works well.

-Before installation make sure you have all requirements.Probably you do not have `SWIG`.
-For more information read next chapter.
+Before installation make sure you have all requirements.
+Probably you do not have `SWIG`.
+For more information read [next chapter](https://github.com/psiskova/access-control-system#swig) .

 `nfc-bindings` installation is straightforward.
 Just follow these steps
 ```{r, engine='bash', count_lines}